 General Expenses Due or Accrued

-The amount included in the balance sheet under this caption represents the company’s liability for general expenses applicable to the current year that are unpaid at year end.
-There are a number of guidelines to consider with respect to whether an item represents a liability of the company at the statement date.
+The amount included in the balance sheet under this caption represents the reporting entities’ liability for general expenses applicable to the current year that are unpaid at year end.
+There are a number of guidelines to consider with respect to whether an item represents a liability of the reporting entity at the statement date.
 Distinguish between: (1) bills for items purchased or services rendered; and (2) the recognition of accruals for such things as payroll.
 With respect to accruals, the liability should be established so that each period bears its pro rata share of the expense even though no bill has been received.
 Accrual payroll, for example, represents the cost for the period from the last payroll to period-end.

 Generally, the liability for purchases of supplies and materials should be established as of the receipt date or shipment date if FOB.
-If a company has an irrevocable contract as of the statement date, the liability must be established even though the supplies or materials have not been received.
+If a reporting entity has an irrevocable contract as of the statement date, the liability must be established even though the supplies or materials have not been received.

 Functional Costs